 Interactions with the respondents in the study revealed relevant factors about their joining with SAF.
-Majority of the respondents opined that local bodies like Panchayath make them aware about the SAF theeramythri activity groups.
+Majority of the respondents opined that local bodies like panchayath make them aware about the SAF theeramythri activity groups.
 Peer groups, SAF guidance meet and community leaders have also got similar role in influencing the fisher women to join these groups.
-The major reason of these group members for joining with SAF is the alternative livelihood and the high economic benefit from SAF through income generating activity; there by attaining a self-sustainable alternative livelihood for future were their major goals.
-It is clearly understood that the economic level of these activity group members have increased to a certain limit and nowthey are capable of earning more to meet their daily needs.
+The major reason of these group members for joining with SAF is the alternative livelihood and the high economic benefit from SAF.
+The major goals in joining SAF groups is t promote income generating activity and there by attaining a selfsustainable alternative livelihood for future.
 Garrette ranking technique (Table 2.) was used to find out the major reasons of the fisherwomen to joining the SAF Theeramythri activity groups.